 - CTR (aka click-through rate) is Google’s standardized formula for the click count divided by the impression count.

 - Position uncovers your search position per keyword.
-This is 🔑!
+This is key!
 Why?
-Because your position ranking tells us what keywords you need to focus optimizing on your website.
+Because your position ranking tells us what keywords you need to focus on optimizing on your website.
 For example, say your ranking at #100 for the keyword fee-only financial planner Columbus, Ohio.
 Pretty low ranking, right?
 So now we can know we want to rank higher for those keywords so we can optimize our site for that query.

 What is Index Coverage Reporting?

 The recently updated version of Google Search Console enables you to categorize in four different categories: errors, valid with warnings, valid, or excluded.
-This overhauled handy report will let you see exactly what Google sees, but in much greater detail.
+This overhauled handy report will let you see exactly what Google sees but in much greater detail.